kdwils/blog/content/posts/goodbye-ingress-nginx.md

       name: tailscale-proxy
 ```

-If we apply those gateway resources to the cluster, we should see something similar to:
+If we apply those gateway resources, we should see something similar to:
 ```shell
 $ k get gateway -n envoy-gateway-system
 NAME      CLASS                 ADDRESS        PROGRAMMED   AGE